Weznoe/aws-devops/README.md

 ### Objectives
 1. Stand up a Jenkins server
 1. Create pipelines that:
+    1. Build and push images for the apps
     1. Create a Kubernetes cluster
-    1. Build and push images for the apps
-    1. Deploy build images into the cluster
+    1. Deploy built images into the cluster

 ### Jenkins Server
-If you already have a suitable jenkins instance setup, simply [download this repo](#download-this-repo).
+If you already have a suitable jenkins instance setup, simply create Pipeline that points at the Jenkinsfile in this repo.
+If you want to demonstrate building on commit you'll need to fork this project, create a GitHub API token, and set up the connection in Jenkins.

 ##### Plugins